top of page

 Author Merrill Wyatt shares, “It all began with the mystery of the long-lost Hoal jewels.
 Someone had stumbled across the forgotten fact that the jewels even existed.
 That same someone wanted very badly to find them — by using the seventh grade to uncover hidden clues.
 What that person never counted on was two of those seventh graders putting all the clues together.
 That person never expected a couple of kids to try to get to the jewels first.
 Thirteen million dollars can motivate some people to do all sorts of dreadful things”.

 The new “Ultimate Family Reading Experience” package includes a miniature steamer trunk filled with the novel, a travel journal, detective’s magnifying glass, compass, and activities to navigate families through their journey from 1887 to today.
-The experience package also includes an invitation to the special book signing event to be held this fall at the museum.
 The experience package is available for $39.95 at the museum’s Legacy Gift Shop.
 The package may also be purchased online

 “This experience is an opportunity for families to read the book and hunt for clues at Wauseon locations featured in the story,” shared Doris Piercefield, business operations manager at the Museum of Fulton County.
 “Families can enjoy this experience at their own pace and if they are as clever as the story’s detectives and solve the puzzle, they will find ‘real’ jewels at the end!”